Alethieum/alethos/README.md

 **Fully Open**: Complete transparency and control over your AI agents and their interactions

-**Provider Agnostic**: Works with any AI provider, with seamless AIWS integration for optimal autonomous agent workflows
+**Provider Agnostic**: Works with any AI provider, with seamless integration for optimal autonomous agent workflows

 # Examples